-1) Antarctic Ice Tracking: Automated algorithms, originally used for tracking ice motion in high resolution (100 m) Antarctic SAR images [17]-[19], have been adapted for medium-scale, enhanced resolution scatterometer images.
-Correlations between features in "pairs" of six-day NSCAT images, separated by three-day intervals, are used to construct vector displacement charts.
-A Weddell Sea example of a gridded three-day mean ice velocity chart is shown in Fig. 8 for days 271-276, 1996.
-This polar stereographic representation indicates white ice-motion vectors superimposed on the NSCAT $A_V$ image centered on day 273.
-The Antarctic continent ice is masked out and the Antarctic peninsula forms the black finger of land in the lower left corner of the image: the sea-ice margin runs along the left vertical border of the image.
+Automated algorithms, originally used for tracking ice motion in high resolution (100m) Antarctic SAR images [17, 18, 19], have been adapted for medium-scale, enhanced resolution scatterometer images.
+Correlations between features in 'pairs' of six day NSCAT images, separated by 3-day intervals, are used to construct vector displacement charts.
+A Weddell Sea example of a gridded 3-day mean ice velocity chart is shown in Figure 8 for days 273 to 276, 1996.
+This polar stereographic representation indicates white ice-motion vectors superimposed on the NSCAT $\mathcal{A}V$ image centered on day 273.
+The Antarctic continent ice is masked out and the Antarctic peninsula forms the black finger of land in the lower left corner of the image: the seaice margin runs along the left vertical border of the image.
 The Greenwich meridian forms the right vertical border of the image and the lower boundary is the 90° W meridian.
-The length and direction of the vectors in Fig. 8 indicate the scaled velocity in the given directions in polar stereographic coordinates.
-The motion vectors imply a clockwise cyclonic circulation pattern, with inflow at the eastern margin of the Weddell-Enderby Basin, along the coastline of Antarctica, and northward outflow along the Antarctic peninsula, along the lower boundary of the image.
+The length and direction of the vectors in Figure 8 indicate the scaled velocity in the given directions in polar stereographic coordinates.
+The motion vectors imply a clockwise cyclonic circulation pattern, with inflow at the eastern margin of the Weddell-Enderby basin, along the coastline of Antarctica, and northward outflow along the Antarctic peninsula, along the lower boundary of the image.
 Sea-ice drift vectors turn abruptly eastward in the Antarctic circumpolar current as the ice approaches the marginal ice zone.